Categories

 • The site must use CSS variables

-• You may not use Bootstrap.
+• You may not use Bootstrap, Tailwind or any other library.

 • At least one form and one menu must be minimized / hidden accessibly at small sizes (or possibly all sizes) and be brought into view with JavaScript and transitions.